cronkitedata/dj/docs/_weeks/week031.md

 ### Tidy data

 * Spend some time on the the [tidy data chapter]({{site.cdocs}}/excel/xlguides/xl-tidydata) of our web site.
-I'll post a self-assessment on Canvas so you can quiz yourself after you read it.
+Try to think about it in terms of the datasets you've already seen.
+Is the NEA data "tidy"?
+Why?

 The idea of "tidy data" is among the most important concepts we'll cover this semester.
 Understanding the principles well will help you imagine how a dataset SHOULD look, and what you can do with it if it does.
 Bring questions and comments about it to class -- we'll be coming back to this regularly.
 {: .notice--info}